 Stigma and Mental Illness

 Only one out of five children with diagnosable psychiatric disorders receives treatment.
 This estimate has profound implications as we think about children’s mental health and its future.
-As we head into Children’s Mental Health Awareness Week, it’s a fact that must be discussed.

 The troubling lack of diagnoses means regardless of improvements in mental health interventions or the implementation of new or expanded treatment programs, there will still be a large number of children in need of treatment for years to come.